ChatScript/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 Shows the dictionary hierarchy below a word or, if the word is name of a concept, the members of the concept.
 Since displaying down can subsume a lot of entries, you can specify how many levels down to display (n).
 The default is 1.

+### `:allmembers ~concept ~notconcept ~notconcept1 ...`
+Dumps the members of ~concept into TMP/tmp.txt, one per line, but excludes any that are member of the ~nonconcept sets.

 ### `:findwords pattern`
 This uses the pattern of characters and * to name words and phrases in the dictionary